Boss Media: History

 Boss Media was founded in 1996, with the initial corporate aim to operate Gold Club Casino, which it launched in 1997.
 Soon after the online casino was launched, Boss Media launched Casino.com as a casino news portal and the company started receiving requests from investors and companies interested in purchasing Boss Media's casino software as a white label.
 Boss Media's main focus thereby transferred to the creation of complete white label Internet casino solutions for clients and began to sell licenses at around 300,000 US dollars plus a revenue share.

 During the years following, Boss Media was a dominant player in the global online casino software market alongside Microgaming, CryptoLogic and later Playtech amongst others.

 During the boom in US online gambling prior to its US ban in 2004, Boss Media was supporting some 32 or more licensees with its software.

 Boss Media's corporate focus later shifted to the creation of customised e-gaming systems for several gaming corporations.
 Boss Media sold its Internet casino in February 2004 to focus entirely on the e-gaming solutions it develops for clients.
-Boss Media now provides e-gaming solutions for online casino operators including bwin and Sportingbet.
+Boss Media then provided e-gaming solutions for online casino operators including bwin and Sportingbet.

 International Poker Network

-Boss Media AB, in partnership with St Minver Ltd of Gibraltar, manages the International Poker Network, the platform for over 35 poker rooms.
+Boss Media AB, in partnership with St Minver Ltd of Gibraltar, managed the International Poker Network, the platform for over 35 poker rooms.

 In May 2007, the International Poker Network partnered with Yahoo!
 UK in launching Yahoo!
 Poker.